fletchjp/MERG-Arduino-Software/TestPrograms/README.md

 ## TestWhichBoard

-Test of which board the code is on using the MyMacros library
+Test of which board the code is on using the Board_Identify library and optionally the MyMacros library as well.

 ## MultipleSerialTest and DUESerialTest